withtyped/withtyped/README.md

 - Existing services and components are mainly based on RESTful, hard to gradually migrate to a new framework
 - KoaJS is written in JavaScript and its ecosystem lacks of maintenance

-[^openapi]: Needs a simple transformer function that parses your type guard to OpenAPI schema.
-See [sample project](./packages/sample/src) for details.